vineetsemwal/demo_docs/practice_task1.md

 ***Microservices task***

-***A University wants to manage the projects assigned to the students, Please write a microservices application for the same, User stories are given below***
+***A University wants to manage the projects assigned to the students, Please write a microservices application for the same, User stories are given below along with basic desired skeleton ***

 ***Spring Boot, microservices (use discovery server) , SpringDataJpa JpaRepositories***